 Renewing European food, agricultural and rural policies

-- a deep reduction of its greenhouse gases emissions,
+- a significant reduction of its greenhouse gas emissions,

 - public health,